|Quick Facts: Skincare Specialists|

 Skincare specialists cleanse and beautify the face and body to enhance a person’s appearance.

-Skincare specialists must complete a state-approved cosmetology program.
-After completing the program, they must pass a state exam for licensure, which all states except Connecticut require.
+Skincare specialists must complete a state-approved cosmetology or esthetician program and then pass a state exam for licensure, which all states except Connecticut require.
 Newly hired specialists sometimes receive on-the-job training, especially when working with chemicals.

 Compare the job duties, education, job growth, and pay of skincare specialists with similar occupations.